ckuelker/pankyll-documentation/en_US/Documentation/getting-started.md

 aptitude install make
 ```

-Of course you can now create your new site from scratch.
+Of course you can now create your new website from scratch.
 However the
 explanation would be quite long.
-For your first site it is recommended to use a
+For your first website it is recommended to
-theme example.
-Chose one repository from the theme [example] page and clone
+use a theme example.
+Chose one repository from the theme [example] page and
-this repository.
+clone this repository.
 In the example below replace `NAME` with the name of the
 example theme.
 For example [newspaper], [rankle] or [simplicissimus].

 ```shell